speedracr/poodr/README.md

 ### Splat operator
 This is one that takes getting used to: the * splat operator adds spice to methods and calls.
+The nice thing about it: We can create methods without having to specify the exact number of arguments they take.

 ``` ruby
 def say(what, *people)